Shopify: channel guide

 - Check the Listed products overview

-In order to connect your Shopify Store to ChannelEngine, you must add ChannelEngine as a private app in the back-end of your Shopify account.
+To connect your Shopify store with ChannelEngine you must add ChannelEngine as a private app in the back-end of your Shopify account.

 To add ChannelEngine to Shopify:

-- On Shopify, in the left panel, click Apps and click Manage private apps.
+- In the left panel, click Apps and sales channels, click Develop app, and click Create an app.

-- Update the permissions of the private app, so our system can have the required access:
+- Update the permissions of the private app, so ChannelEngine has the required access:

 - Customers - read and write